 - Becoming a visiting sponsor who spends time with an individual child

 For information on how to become involved with the Sunrise Wellness Program, please contact Penny Beighey at (502) 538-1000.

 How do you apply to become a volunteer?

 Contact the campus location nearest you to discuss what types of things you might be interested in helping with.
-If you decide that you are able to volunteer please email Christi Moffett.
+If you decide that you are able to volunteer please email Melissa Bailey.
 We ask for a lot of information on our volunteers in order to ensure the proper care and safety of all of our children.